kodecocodes/i9t/swift-2/swift-2.markdown

 6. Execute `validate(string:)` for each rule; note that you must precede the call with `try` as this method is throwable.
 7. Catch any errors of the type `StringValidationError`.
 8. Capture the error in your `errors` array.
 9. If any error other than `StringValidationError` is thrown, crash with a message including which error occurred.
-Just as in a `switch` statement, your error handling must beexhaustive, or you'll get a compiler error.
+Just as in a `switch` statement, your error handling must be exhaustive, or you'll get a compiler error.
 10. Return the resultant tuple.
 If there are no errors validation passed, return the array of errors even if it's empty.

 Now each and every `StringValidator` you implement will have this method by default so you can avoid "copy and paste" coding. :]